benedictjohannes/knex-migrate-raw-sql/README.md

 Needless to say, you'll need to set the connection with database user with enough database privileges to perform migrations (DDLs).

+## Install NodeJS

+If it's not installed, install [NodeJS](https://nodejs.org/download).
+This repo is developed with NodeJS 12.

 ## run `npm install`

-Tested with NodeJS v12, as with any other NodeJS, run `npm install` to fetch all dependencies.
+As with any other NodeJS, run `npm install` to fetch all dependencies.

 ## migrations location